geoscixyz/inversion/content/inverse-problem-fundamental-challenges.md

 :width: 40%
 ```

 The nonuniqueness is exacerbated when we have a finite number of data contaminated with noise.
-As shown in {numref}`Figure %s <R7LoaGMcurI6TlSKSRyH>` below there are now more ways to interpolate the data and each interpolation will produce a different $v_{int}(t)$.
+As shown in @a1e83824 below there are now more ways to interpolate the data and each interpolation will produce a different $v_{int}(t)$.

 ```{figure} images/VNMrkxzChhdveZyf6lmb-OaY83EoVsmYutnckX6Db-v1.png
 :name: a1e83824